 The pipeline stages for a typical load instruction are shown in Figure 3.
-At least ten pipeline stages are required, starting with instruction fetch, going through decode, rename, and queue, and ending with register write and instruction retirement.
-The data cache access delay has increased from one cycle to at least three cycles, after computing the effective memory address.
+At least 11 pipeline stages are required, starting with instruction fetch, going through decode, rename, and queue, and ending with register write and retirement.
+The data cache access delay should be at least three cycles, after computing the effective memory address.
 One or more cycles are used to forward the address from the input ports to the corresponding data cache banks through the interconnection network.
-One cycle is used for cache bank access, and one or more cycles to forward the data to the corresponding physical destination register.
+One or more cycles for cache bank access, and one or more cycles to forward the data to the corresponding physical destination register.